Facing uncertain fall, schools make flexible reopening plans

 “We got hit with the virus — shouldn’t have happened — and we had to close up.
 We saved millions of lives,” Trump said.
 “Now we’ve opened it up, got to go back to school.”

+The Los Angeles Unified School District, the nation’s second-largest public school system behind New York City, announced last week that all classes will be conducted virtually when they resume next month.

+Speaking Sunday on NBC’s “’Meet the Press,” Colorado Gov. Jared Polis, a Democrat, noted that many school districts in his state “are going back as planned, as normal, taking the kinds of precautions that health experts and scientists recommend.”

-The Parkway district on Monday is scheduled to announce its plans for the fall, but it will remain ready to pivot quickly if the spread worsens or the outlook improves, Beckner said.
+In Missouri’s St. Louis County, the Parkway district on Monday is scheduled to announce its plans for the fall, but it will stay ready to pivot quickly if the spread worsens or the outlook improves, Beckner said.

 “Even if we are able to bring back all of our students, it won’t look the same as it was in February,” Beckner said.
 “There will be more hand-washing.
 There will be more restrictions on how we’re able to do things like lunch, like recess.”